-Here's what I'm looking for in a relationship: Something casual that may develop into more.
-Someone honest, funny, and respectful.
+There's not an option for "open to a relationship or a great friendship" and let's be real, a really great relationship happens over time, built on a solid foundation of friendship, respect and chemistry.
+Here's what I'm looking for in a relationship partner: Someone honest, funny, and respectful.
 A man who appreciates me and the things I do.
 A great sense of humor but knows how to be serious.
 Good conversation but comfortable silences.
-Yes, I know, I ask a lot but I consider myself to be pretty awesome and totally worth it!

 First dates can be nerve wracking and I’m a bit non-traditional.
 No fancy restaurants, something low key with great atmosphere and phenomenal food.
 I’m a big fan of locally owned “hole in the wall” restaurants; I tend to avoid chain restaurants.
+It does not have to be dinner, could be a drink or coffee (I miss my favorite coffee spot at home so please introduce me to your favorites).
 First dates must include great conversation and plenty of laughing!
-Dinner is not a necessity…a first date could be something fun like miniature golf, canoeing on a lake, playing pool, grabbing a drink or just meeting for coffee and seeing where the date leads.
-Of course, there are also things like going to the aquarium or local museum for a great exhibit!